 NIRCam Time-Series APT Template

-Instructions for designing JWST NIRCam Time Series imaging observations using the Astronomer's Proposal Tool (APT).
+Instructions for designing JWST NIRCam time-series imaging observations using the Astronomer's Proposal Tool (APT) are provided in this article.

 Lists of allowed values for each input parameter are documented and maintained in the NIRCam Time Series Imaging Template Parameters article.

-Target acquisition may be performed either on the science target (SAME TARGET AS OBSERVATION) or any other target nearby (within 55").
+Target acquisition may be performed either on the science target (Acq Target = Same Target as Observation) or any other target nearby (within 55").
 Target acquisition occurs with a 32 × 32 pixel subarray on the long wavelength channel of Module B located near the point source subarrays.
 The available filters for target acquisition are F335M and F405N.
-The F405N filter allows to perform target acquisition on bright science targets that would saturate if observed with the F335M filter.
+The F405N filter is used to perform target acquisition on bright science targets that would saturate if observed with the F335M filter.

 Only one integration per exposure is permitted.
 Thus the exposure time and integration time are equal.